24900556/EXP-6/README.md

 ### Negative Displacement:
 <img width="1329" height="794" alt="Screenshot 2025-10-27 092036" src="https://github.com/user-attachments/assets/c50d4b94-13f1-493c-8166-6f9ec32217c2" />

+## PRECAUTION: -
+1. The values on the multimeter should be carefully noted.
+2. The core should be set to a maximum value of 20mm.
+3. To get the good performance from the kit, main room temperature.
+4. To check the power supply, it should be 220+!- 10% 50Hz to avoid voltage hazard.

 ## RESULT:
-LVDT was studied well and graph of displacement was linear for a particular range.
+- LVDT was studied well and graph of displacement was linear for a particular range.